agoncharovskaya/flappy_bird/README.md

-# flappy_bird
+# Flappy Bird game replica with Pygame

-The first pygame project by Clear Code tutorial.
+The first pygame project by Clear Code tutorial